-5. Clinical care processes typically include multiple steps: assess $\rightarrow$ identify problem/potential problem $\rightarrow$ choose/plan intervention (with patient input) $\rightarrow$ provide intervention $\rightarrow$ evaluate impact on health status.
+5. Clinical care processes typically include multiple steps: assess \rightarrow identify problem/potential problem \rightarrow choose/plan intervention (with patient input) \rightarrow provide intervention \rightarrow evaluate impact on health status.
 If the measure focus is one step in such a multistep process, the step with the strongest evidence for the link to the desired outcome should be selected as the focus of measurement.
+Note: A measure focused only on collecting PROM data is not a PRO-PM.

-6. Measures of efficiency combine the concepts of resource use and quality (NQF's Measurement Framework: Evaluating Efficiency Across Episodes of Care; AQA Principles of Efficiency Measures).
+6. Measures of efficiency combine the concepts of resource use and quality (see NQF's Measurement Framework: Evaluating Efficiency Across Episodes of Care; AQA Principles of Efficiency Measures).